nchhaj189/BigData-HW1/README.md

 sizes of datasets.
 * Using MapReduce to solve another problem.
 You may choose one of the following or create a problem yourself.
-  * Consider a dataset of 20 files, print the top 100 words occurring in the most files
+  * Take a large dataset of files and find the top 100 words

 ## How To Run My Hadoop Docker Environment:
 ### Files and Setup: